faisalkn-71/laptop-arena/README.md

-# Getting Started with Create React App
+# Laptop Arena

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live website of Laptop Arena](https://github.com/facebook/create-react-app).

 ## Available Scripts